0xIntuition/intuition-contracts/README.md

 - [Official Documentation](https://docs.intuition.systems)
 - [Deep Dive into Our Smart Contracts](https://intuition.gitbook.io/intuition-contracts)

+### Known Nuances

+- Share prices are weird, but elegantly achieve our desired functionality - which is, Users earn fee revenue when they are shareholders of a vault and other users deposit/redeem from the vault while they remain shareholders.
+This novel share price mechanism is used in lieu of a side-pocket reward pool for gas efficiency.
+  - For example: User A deposits 1 ETH into a vault with a share price of 1 ETH.
+There is a 5% entry fee applied.
+User receives 0.95 shares.
+Assuming no other depositors in the vault, the Vault now has 1 ETH and 0.95 shares outstanding -> share price is now 1.052.
+  - User A now redeems their shares from the pool, paying a 5% exit fee to the vault.
+The vault now has 0.05 ETH and 0 shares; for this reason, we mint some number of 'ghost shares' to the 0 address upon vault instantiation, so that the number of outstanding shares will never be 0; however, because of the small number of outstanding 'ghost' shares, share price becomes arbitrarily high because of the large discrepancy between [Oustanding Shares] and [Assets in the Vault].

 ## Building and Running Tests

 To build the project and run tests, follow these steps: